oresat/oresat-firmware/README.md

 3. Devicetree compiler: 1.4.6
   `dtc --version`

+**The versions could be higher for later versions of Zephyr than the 4.2.0 referenced here.**

 ### Get Oresat common code, Zephyr, and Python dependencies

 #### Create a new virtual environment: